Royal Aquarium: Theatre

 The Aquarium Theatre at the west end of the Royal Aquarium opened on 15 April 1876.
 The theatre was also designed by Bedborough and was built by Messrs.
 Lucas with a capacity of 1,293.
 Henry Jones (1822-1900) built an unusually large and powerful Grand Organ for the Royal Aquarium under the supervision of Sullivan.
 The organ was installed at the rear of the main stage in 1876 at the opening of the Hall.
 In 1878, however, it was moved from the stage to a position up in the gallery.

 The School for Scandal played at the theatre in 1877, as did a revival of W. S. Gilbert's adaptation of Great Expectations.
 Samuel Phelps made his last appearance at the theatre in 1878.
 The farce Fun in a Fog played at the theatre in 1878, and Family Honour by Frank Marshall premiered in the same year.
 The theatre was named the Imperial Theatre in 1879.
-The Beaux Strategem by George Farquhar, She Stoops to Conquer by Goldsmith and The Poor Gentleman all played at the theatre that year.
+The Beaux' Stratagem by George Farquhar, She Stoops to Conquer by Goldsmith and The Poor Gentleman all played at the theatre that year.
 Shakespeare's As You Like It and Anne Mie, by Roster Faasen, played at the theatre in 1880, as did the comic opera Billee Taylor, composed by Edward Solomon, with a libretto by Henry Pottinger Stephens.
 Good-Natured Man played in 1881.
 In 1882, Lillie Langtry appeared at the theatre in Tom Taylor's An Unequal Match.
 Good as Gold by Matthews Mone, Camille (an English adaptation of Dumas' play) and Auld Robin Gray by George Roy played here in 1883, as did Aurora Floyd, by J. B. Ashley and Cyril Melton, in 1885.
 A Fast Life by Hubert O'Grady played in 1898.

 In 1898, extensive alterations were made to the theatre by Walter Emden, and in 1901 it was rebuilt by Frank Verity for Lillie Langtry, who took over the theatre in 1900.
 Its capacity was reduced to 1,150, with a stage width of 62 ft and depth of 40 ft.
 Langtry reopened the theatre in 1901 with Berton's A Royal Necklace.
 The theatre presented Everyman in 1902 and When We Dead Awaken by Henrik Ibsen in January 1903.
 George Bernard Shaw's The Admirable Bashville also played here in 1903.
 Despite the high standard of her productions, the theatre was not successful, and Langtry withdrew in 1903.
 The theatre hosted His Majesty's Servant in 1904 and The Perfect Lover in 1905.

 After the Royal Aquarium was demolished in 1903, the Imperial Theatre continued to stand on the site until it finally closed in 1907 and was pulled down.
 The interior of the theatre was saved and re-erected as the Imperial Palace in Canning Town in 1909.